easytarget/esp32-cjmcu-531-demo/README.md

 7. **5v** and **GND** on the ESP32 are used for the stepper power supply; this places a reasonable demand on the USB power supply.
 Lockups and disconnects associated with motor movement are undoubtedly caused by the USB supply dipping and causing brownouts, use a decent PSU and cable.

 ### Demo setup
+The WebUI for the demo is optimised for mobile phone displays, I run the unit in AP mode and connect from my Mobile.
+This allows me to demo to others easily too.
 ![The Prototype](/docs/lidar-rig.jpg)
 ![The results](/docs/status-panel.png)